GONE FOR GOOD

 SKIN DOC’S FREEDOM INK PROGRAM HELPS EX-GANG MEMBERS CLEAN UP

 Eric Seiger, D.O., is one busy guy.
-As a board-certified dermatologist and cosmetic surgeon, Seiger bounces between offi ces in Fenton, Sterling Heights and Garden City, delivering expert skin care and rejuvenating cosmetic enhancement to clients at his bustling Skin & Vein Center practice.
+As a board-certified dermatologist and cosmetic surgeon, Seiger bounces between offices in Fenton and Sterling Heights, delivering expert skin care and rejuvenating cosmetic enhancement to clients at his bustling Skin & Vein Center practice.

 A nationally recognized physician trainer and faculty member with the dermatology residency program at Pontiac Osteopathic Hospital, Dr. Seiger excels in providing innovative procedures to keep metro Detroiters looking gorgeous and youthful.
 He specializes in one-hour mini-facelifts, lightningfast laser hair removal, and specialized yet affordable three-process microdermabrasion acne treatments.

 Yet, Dr. Seiger’s professional passion is much more than skin deep.
 Six years ago, Dr. Seiger searched for a community service program that would utilize his skills and make a difference in the lives of individuals working hard to turn their lives around.
 Aware that former Detroit gang members and ex-convicts bear daily reminders of their past in the form of tattoos, he connected with the Detroit Hispanic Development Corporation in southwest Detroit and put his skills to work.
 Through his nonprofit organization Freedom Ink, Dr. Seiger removes gang tattoos in order to help individuals leave violent lifestyles behind – once and for all.